 - Can I donate blood to find out if I have COVID-19?

-No. You should not donate blood to find out if you have COVID-19.
-Blood centers are not testing for COVID-19.
+No, MBC does not test for COVID-19.
+You should not donate blood to find out if you have COVID-19.

 - Can you catch COVID-19 from a blood transfusion?

 There is no evidence that coronaviruses are transmissible by blood transfusion.
 Furthermore, pre-donation screening procedures are designed to prevent donations from people with symptoms of respiratory illnesses.

 - Why is it important to donate now?

 It’s important for eligible blood and platelet donors to give today so that we can build up a strong blood supply.
 Blood is a critical component of emergency preparedness because it’s perishable and the supply must be constantly replenished.
 The blood that’s on the shelf now is the blood that will save lives if there’s an emergency.